What Is Cancer?

 Remission means that the cancer is no longer seen on tests.

 When this happens it is known that the treatment has destroyed a large number of the cancer cells in the body.
-It is likely there are some cancerous cells left that are too small to be seen by any of the tests available at this time.
+It is likely there are some cancerous cells left that are too small to see in any of the tests available at this time.
 It does not mean that your child has been cured, although it is a step on the road to cure.
-Further treatment is required over many weeks or months to destroy the remaining cancer cells.
+Your child will need further treatment over many weeks or months to destroy the remaining cancer cells.

-Different lengths of time are needed to treat different types of childhood cancer.
-Your doctor will explain the length of time required for your child's treatment and follow-up.
-It can take a number of years before it can safely be said that there has been a cure.
+There are different treatment times for different types of childhood cancer.
+Your doctor will explain the length of time your child needs for their treatment and follow-up.
+It can take a number of years before it's safe to say that there has been a cure.

 Relapse is the term used when despite treatment, the cancer returns.

 A relapse is frightening but it is important to know that a relapse does not always mean that your child will not be cured.
-It means that a new treatment approach must be taken.
-Throughout the course of treatment and for a long time after treatment is finished, the oncology team will monitor your child for any signs of a relapse.
+It means there needs to be a new treatment approach.
+During treatment and for a long time after the end of treatment, the oncology team will monitor your child for any signs of a relapse.

 Questions you may want to ask your child's oncologist at the treatment centre: